 - 130. It took a couple of years before I got a head chef job.
 It was in the second Hotel in Paisley.
-That is where I met my partner the second Hotel in The second Hotel in the second Hotel is the second H - 131.
+That is where I met my partner the second Hotel in The second Hotel in myself.
+There was not so much as a blot on my paper. - 131.
 I bought a house in 1997.
 It was on one of the schemes in Elgin.
 My daughter went to school and was settled.
 I was working off-shore in a routine 2 weeks on, 2 weeks off.
 I was going through life going on holidays, I had bank cards, I was just doing what everyone else does.